mjfrigaard/storybench-posts/03.2-tidyr-2-qplot/README.md

-How to pivot and restructure a dataset from the fivethirtyeight package in R
+How to explore and manipulate a dataset from the fivethirtyeight package in R
 ================
 Martin Frigaard